DCM-UPB/MCIntegratorPlusPlus/test/README.md

 ## Unit Test 4

-`ut4/`: Like ut2, but checking with fixed number of findMRT2step/decorrelation steps and fixed blocking technique
+`ut4/`: Like ut2, but checking with fixed number of findMRT2step/decorrelation steps and fixed blocking.

+## Unit Test 5

+`ut5/`: Like ut3, but testing with all the available trial moves (including elementary updates in sampling fun).